 This is one of the most flattering lengths for women over 40 and we need more choice!

-Check out the best skirt for your body type.
+Check out the best skirt for your body type for more flattering options.

 4. Pants with a higher rise